 Key aspects of diplomatic relations

-The Swiss Embassy in Santo Domingo (Dominican Republic) has represented Swiss interests in Antigua and Barbuda since 2007.
-Since May 2011, all consular tasks have been dealt with by the Regional Consular Centre in Santo Domingo.
+The Swiss embassy in Santo Domingo (Dominican Republic) represents Switzerland's interests in Antigua and Barbuda.
+Since May 2011, consular matters have been handled by the regional consular centre in Santo Domingo.

 Economic cooperation

-The economy of Antigua and Barbuda relies primarily on tourism and financial services.
-There is a modest amount of trade between the two countries.
-In 2019, Switzerland imported goods worth CHF 40,000.
-Swiss exports to Antigua and Barbuda – primarily watches, machinery and pharmaceuticals – amounted to CHF 1.5 million.
+The country's economy is based on tourism and the financial services sector.
+Trade with Switzerland is limited in scope.
+In 2023 Switzerland imported goods worth CHF 260,000, mainly agricultural products, while Swiss exports to Antigua and Barbuda – primarily watches and metals – amounted to CHF 710,000.

 Cooperation in education, research and innovation

-Scholars and artists from Antigua and Barbuda can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.
+Researchers and artists who are citizens of Antigua and Barbuda can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.

 Swiss Government Excellence Scholarships for Foreign Scholars and Artists, SERI